Light Mechs

 THUNDERBOLT

-65 tons
+Weight: 65 tons

 The Thunderbolt design is a jack of all trades.
 Having effective weapons at long and close range, enough armor to resist a severe beatdown, and speed that’s perfectly acceptable for a heavy design.
 The Thunderbolt has no inherent downsides other than its cockpit being mounted off-center and not all pilots being used to this feature.